With Zuora Billing, you can easily create and manage your invoice templates. Invoice templates are used to generate PDF invoices for your bills.

 If you encounter any problems, see Troubleshooting Custom Invoice Templates for a list of common problems and solutions.

-See the list of supported merge fields for information about the fields that you can include in your invoice templates.
+For information about the fields that you can include in your invoice templates, see the list of supported merge fields.